capitalone/DataProfiler/.github/ISSUE_TEMPLATE/feature_request.md

 about: Suggest an idea for this project
 title: ''
 labels: New Feature
-assignees: JGSweets, ksneab7, micdavis, taylorfturner
+assignees: ksneab7, micdavis, taylorfturner, tyfarnan

 ---